Russian attack on Ukraine hits global markets

-Russian attack on Ukraine hits global markets as oil prices reach highest level in seven years
+Oil prices reached highest level in eight years following explosions in Ukraine, as investors fled to traditional safe havens

-Oil prices reached highest level in seven years following explosions in Ukraine, as investors fled to traditional safe havens
+Russia’s attack on Ukraine roiled global markets on Thursday, driving up prices for crude oil and natural gas as investors flood into gold and government debt – traditional safe havens.

-Russia’s attacks on Ukraine roiled global markets Thursday, driving up prices for crude oil and natural gas as investors flood into gold and government debt - traditional safe havens.
+Brent crude, the global oil-price benchmark hit $105, topping $100 a barrel for the first time since 2014, before falling back slightly.

-Brent crude, the global oil-price benchmark hit $102, topping $100 a barrel for the first time since 2014.
 Analysts warned on Wednesday that a full-scale attack on Ukraine from Russia could rapidly drive prices well above £1.50 a litre at the pump for British consumers.

-The London Stock Exchange’s leading FTSE 100 index plunged more than 200 points, or 2.7%, within moments of opening in reaction to Russia’s invasion of Ukraine.
+Russian stocks listed on Moscow’s Moex index fell by more than 35 per cent, the most on record, while the ruble plummeted to a record low against the dollar.

 The wild moves come after Ukrainian authorities said that Russia had launched a “full scale invasion” on the country.
-Russian president Vladimir Putin said that his country had launched a special military operation” in Ukraine.
+Russian president Vladimir Putin said that his country had launched a “special military operation” in Ukraine.

 Investors rushed towards safer assets, including gold, driving the precious metal up around 1.7 per cent, its highest level since early 2021, meanwhile silver rose 2.3 per cent based on popularly traded futures contracts.